-- Identifying the beneficial owner and taking reasonable measures on a risk-sensitive basis to verify the identity of the beneficial owner, using the relevant information or data obtained from a reliable source, such that the reporting entity is satisfied about the identity of beneficial owner. - Understanding and obtaining information on the purpose and intended nature of the business relationship. - Conducting ongoing due diligence on the business relationship and scrutiny of transactions undertaken throughout the course of that relationship to ensure that the transactions being conducted are consistent with the business and risk profile of the customer, including, where necessary, the source of wealth and source of funds.
+- Identifying the customer and verifying that customer's identity using reliable, independent source documents, data, or information. - Identifying the beneficial owner7 and taking reasonable measures on a risk-sensitive basis to verify the identity of the beneficial owner, using the relevant information or data obtained from a reliable source, such that the reporting entity is satisfied about the identity of beneficial owner. - Understanding and obtaining information on the purpose and intended nature of the business relationship. - Conducting ongoing due diligence on the business relationship and scrutiny of transactions undertaken throughout the course of that relationship to ensure that the transactions being conducted are consistent with the business and risk profile of the customer, including, where necessary, the source of wealth8 and source of funds9.